 There is a need for guidance at both existing settlements on premises hygiene, food safety, communicable diseases, indoor air quality, water safety and savings as well as sanitation.

-The Western Cape Government: Human Settlements indicated in June 2018 that the following housing pipeline for Prince Albert municipal area is supported.
+The Western Cape Government: Human Settlements indicated in June 2019 that the following housing pipeline for Prince Albert municipal area is supported.
+The municipality established additional basic services in the Tortelduif informal settlement.